Phrenology

 arms linked in natural parade rest,

-looking over the tomb of Tomochichi.
+looking over the stele of Tomochichi.

 A rock, solid and unmovable as a man half idea and half vision,